 Weathering is the wearing down or breaking of rocks while they are in place.
 Weathering can be biological, chemical or physical.

 Biological weathering is caused by the movements of plants and animals.
-For example a rabbit can burrow into a crack in a rock making it bigger and eventually splitting the rock.
-Or a plant may grow in a crack in a rock and as its roots grow cause the crack to widen.
+For example, a rabbit can burrow into a crack in a rock making it bigger and eventually splitting the rock, or a plant may grow in a crack in a rock and, as its roots grow, cause the crack to widen.
 Even you can be a source of weathering!
 Boots and shoes walking over the same patch of rock may eventually wear down the rock.

-Carbon dioxide from the air is dissolved in rainwater making it slightly acidic.
+Carbon dioxide from the air is dissolved in rainwater, making it slightly acidic.
 A reaction can occur when the rainwater comes into contact with minerals in the rock, causing weathering.

-Water can get into cracks in a rock and if it freezes the ice will expand and push the cracks apart.
-When the ice melts more water can get into the larger crack meaning that when it then freezes again it expands and can make the crack even bigger.
+Water can get into cracks in a rock and, if it freezes, the ice will expand and push the cracks apart.
+When the ice melts, more water can get into the larger crack; if it freezes again it expands and can make the crack even bigger.